Your Data is Shared Through Apps with the Ad Industry More Than You May Think

 - All of the tested apps share user data with multiple third parties, and all but one share data beyond the device advertising ID, including a user’s IP address and GPS position; personal attributes such as gender and age; and app activities such as GUI events.
-The report says that that information can often be used to infer things such as sexual orientation or religious belief.
+The report says that information can often be used to infer things such as sexual orientation or religious belief.

-- Grindr, a gay dating app, shares detailed user data with many third parties, including IP address, GPS location, age, and gender.
-Such sharing is tucked away where we can’t see it: by using the MoPub monetization platform (owned by Twitter) as a mediator, the data sharing is “highly opaque,” the report says, given that neither the third parties nor the information transmitted are known in advance.
+- Grindr, a gay dating app, shares detailed user data with any third parties, including IP address, GPS location, age, and gender.
+Such sharing is tucked away where we can’t see it: by using the MoPub monetization platform (owned by Twitter) as a mediator, the data sharing is “highly opaque,” the report says, given that neither the third parties nor the information transmitted is known in advance.
 The investigators also found that MoPub can dynamically enrich the data shared with other parties.

 - Perfect365 also shares user data with “a very large number” of third parties, including advertising ID, IP address, and GPS position.
 The report says that it’s as if the app had been built “to collect and share as much user data as possible.”

 - MyDays shares a user’s GPS location with multiple parties, and OkCupid shares users’ detailed personal questions and answers with Braze, a mobile marketing automation and customer “engagement” platform: this kind of platform is part of the industry that creates profiles that get the “right message” to the consumer at their “most receptive” moment.

 Cumulatively, the ten analyzed apps were observed transmitting user data to at least 135 different third parties involved in advertising and/or behavioral profiling.